If you are interested in teaching for CSSG, please contact the CSSG director.

-If you are interested in teaching for CSSG, please contact the CSSG director.

 Dr. John L. Plews (CSSG Director)

-Dr. John L. Plews is Professor of Modern Languages (German) at Saint Mary’s University, Halifax, Canada, and recipient of the Father Stewart Medal for Excellence in Teaching (2021).
-He is a former President of the Canadian Association of University Teachers of German and the Past-President and Treasurer of the Halifax Languages Consortium.
+Dr. John L. Plews is Professor of German at Saint Mary’s University, Halifax, Canada, and recipient of the Father Stewart Medal for Excellence in Teaching (2021).
+He is a former President of the Canadian Association of University Teachers of German and a former President and current Treasurer of the Halifax Languages Consortium.
 He studied German and French at the University of Manchester and completed a MA in German Literature at the University of Alberta, Edmonton.
 He earned a PhD in German Literatures, Languages, & Linguistics and a PhD in Secondary Education, both from the University of Alberta.
 He is co-editor of several books and journal issues.
 He researches second language curriculum and teaching, second language learner identities, and study abroad for language learners and language teachers.
 He is also a DAAD Research Ambassador.
 He taught at the CSSG from 2009-2012 and became Director in 2016 and has taught there each year since.